-Persistence, passion, persistence, passion … !!!
-I won’t pretend it’s easy growing a business like ours in such a crowded space, but I do believe we offer something that no other site does … we actually truly care about our sellers, customers, and their small businesses.
+Persistence, passion, and more persistence, passion!
+I won’t pretend it’s easy growing an online business like ours in such a crowded space, but I do believe we offer something that no other site does; we genuinely care about our sellers, customers, and their small businesses.
 After all, we’re one too!

 What advice do you have for women who want to have a successful online boutique store?

 I think I’d be better off answering this question in reverse.
-The likes of GoDaddy and Shopify, etc. drive me absolutely insane!
+The likes of GoDaddy and Shopify and so on drive me absolutely insane!
 They make it sound SOO easy to pop up a website and become a millionaire overnight.
 It just doesn’t work that way, and we’ve seen this over and over.

-A seller on The CraftStar might decide to close their shop because they’re not getting the sales they wanted … but will come back after three months.
-Around 85% of our sellers come back … which means we’re doing something right!
+A seller on The CraftStar might decide to close their shop because they’re not getting the sales they wanted but will usually come back after three months.
+Around 85% of our sellers come back, which means we’re doing something right!
 It took me ages to figure out what was going on in those three months, but we worked it out.

-They will decide they don’t need a “community” site like The CraftStar, and they would be better off with a standalone (like on Go Daddy or Shopify.)
-So, they spend one month creating the site, one month with their family and friends going through it and hopefully buying something, and then one month wondering where the traffic is.
+They will decide they don’t need a “community” site like The CraftStar, and that they would be better off with a standalone website.
+So, they spend one month creating the site, one month with their family and friends going through it and hopefully buying something, and then one month wondering where all the traffic went.